Lutecial/datecalculator/README.md

 ## **Description**

->***This application requires Python 3.9.6 to run properly and also assume the user is using Ubuntu or at least linux with aptitute installed***
+>***This application requires Python 3.9.6 to run properly and also assume the user is using Ubuntu or at least linux with APT***

 This is a CLI application implemented in Python using only primitives, built-in language functions and no external pip dependencies.
 The application accepts input from stdin.
 User can also execute "userInput.py" to enter date in a cli prompt, this application also validate input.